“Our wealth of common sense fails to become common practice.”Eric Greitens, Resilience

 Learning has to lead to action.
 If we truly learn something, it affects our behavior, not just our thinking.
 But all too often learning starts in the brain and stops in the brain.
 We fail to apply our knowledge to life.

-To apply it to life, we need conscious practice of whatever we want to learn.
+To apply it to life, we need to consciously practice what we want to learn.
 We need to stop gathering information and start applying knowledge.
 We need to start living what we know.

 Our common sense has to become common practice.